 Why do you think the face of Taeko's father is hidden so often?
 Would you expect a father to have the ultimate say-so in a movie made about a family today?

 What do you think about the way early adolescence is portrayed in the story?
 Do boys still tease girls about their bodies and periods?
 Do girls make fun of boys for being dirty, smelly, and "pervs"?
-What are some more current issues related to gender and body image that kids face?
+What are some current issues related to gender and body image that kids face?

 - In theaters: July 20, 1991

-- On DVD or streaming: February 26, 2016
+- On DVD or streaming: January 23, 2018

 - Cast: Daisy Ridley, Dev Patel, Alison Fernandez